mynk-tmr/notes/ReactJS/Beginner.md

 Rules
 1. call from top level of a functional component.
-2. not inside loops or conditions.
+2. not inside flow control stmts (*conditional hooks are disallowed*)

 ### useState hook